-As previous performance measures were being finalized in 2012, a Performance Funding Committee was appointed to develop a performance funding model incorporated into colleges' regular formula budget allocations.
-One of the outcomes of this committee was the establishment of system wide baseline and excellence levels for each measure.
-The committee recommended using consistent, statistically defined levels to promote transparency, simplicity, and objectivity.
-This utilization of the levels is a departure from the System's historical use of "standards."
+As the revised performance measures were being finalized, attention was turned to developing recommendations for incorporating performance into colleges' regular formula budget allocations.
+In May 2012, President Ralls appointed a team of college presidents to a Performance Funding Committee to develop a performance funding model.

+One of the outcomes of this committee was the establishment of system-wide "baselines" and "goals" for each measure.
+The committee recommended using consistent, statistically-defined baselines and goals to promote transparency, simplicity, and objectivity.
+This utilization of baselines and goals is a departure from the System's historical use of "standards."

-Based on three years of data (if available) for each measure, baseline levels are set two standard deviations below the system mean, and excellence levels are set one standard deviation above the system mean.
-These levels remain static for three years and are reset every three years.
+Based on three years of historical data for each measure, baselines were set two standard deviations below the system mean, and the goals were set one standard deviation above the system mean.
+These baselines and goals remain static for three years and were reset in the 2016 report.